Korean cuisine: Banchan

 Namul may refer to either saengchae (생채, literally "fresh vegetables") or sukchae (숙채, literally "heated vegetables"), although the term generally indicates the latter.
 Saengchae is mostly seasoned with vinegar, chili pepper powder and salt to give a tangy and refreshing taste.
 On the other hand, sukchae is blanched and seasoned with soy sauce, sesame oil, chopped garlic, or sometimes chili pepper powder.

 Anju (side dishes accompanying alcoholic beverages)

 Jokbal : pig's feet, a type of Anju.

 Anju is a general term for a Korean side dish consumed with alcohol.
-It matches well with Korean traditional alcohol such as Soju or Makgeolli and helps people to enjoy their drinking more.
-Some examples of anju include steamed squid with gochujang, assorted fruit, dubu kimchi (tofu with kimchi), peanuts, odeng/ohmuk, sora (a kind of shellfish popular in street food tents), and nakji (small octopus) and Jokbal (pig's leg served with salted shrimp sauce).
-Samgyupsal (pork belly) is also considered anju with Soju.
+It matches well with Korean traditional alcohol such as soju or makgeolli and helps people to enjoy their drinking more.
+Some examples of anju include steamed squid with gochujang, assorted fruit, dubu kimchi (tofu with kimchi), peanuts, odeng/ohmuk, sora (a kind of shellfish popular in street food tents), nakji (small octopus), and Jokbal (pig's leg served with salted shrimp sauce).
+Samgyupsal (pork belly) is also considered anju with soju.
 Most Korean foods can be considered anju, as the food consumed alongside the alcohol depends on the diner's taste and preferences.